Mapping the SMEFT at High-Energy Colliders: from LEP and the (HL-)LHC to the FCC-ee: The SMEFiT3.0 global analysis and projections for the HL-LHC

 Fig.~\ref{fig:spider_nlo_quad_glob} presents the same comparison as that in Fig.~\ref{fig:spider_nlo_lin_glob} now with the quadratic EFT corrections accounted for, and including also the results for the four-heavy four-fermion operators.
 Quadratic fits break degeneracies and correlations present in the linear fit.
 Hence, some operators not well probed at (HL-)LHC, such as the two-lepton ones, show an $R_{\delta c_i}$ closer to $1$ than in the linear case.
 Likewise, for these operators $R_{\delta c_i}$ is unchanged in the individual fits before and after the inclusion of the HL-LHC projections.

 A feature of Fig.~\ref{fig:spider_nlo_quad_glob} is that for some operators the individual bounds are looser than the marginalised ones, albeit by a moderate amount (up to 30\%).
 This is the case for most of the two-light-two-heavy operators, and visible both with the {\sc SMEFiT3.0} dataset and for the fits with HL-LHC pseudo-data.
 To investigate the origin of this feature, Fig.~\ref{fig:post-ind-glob} shows posterior distributions for three operators (the two-light-two-heavy operators $c_{tq}^1$, $c_{Qq}^{3,8}$, and $c_{Qd}^8$) which in the quadratic EFT analysis display looser individual bounds in comparison with corresponding marginalised bounds.
 For these operators, the marginalised fits lead to narrower posterior distributions, explaining the observed more stringent constraints.
+This may happen whenever marginalising over the Wilson coefficients leads to additional probability close to the central value of the individual fit, making the posterior more localised.
 Finally, we note that in scenarios relevant to the matching to UV models, which involve a subset of EFT operators, the relevant constraints would be in between the global and the individual bounds shown in Fig.~\ref{fig:spider_nlo_quad_glob}.

 Overall, our analysis indicates that, in the context of a global SMEFT fit, the extrapolation of Run II measurements to the HL-LHC results into broadly improved bounds, ranging between 20\% and a factor 3 better depending on the specific coefficient.
 Qualitatively similar improvements arising from HL-LHC constraints will be observed once matching to UV models in Sect.~\ref{subsec:uvmodels}.
 We note again that the HL-LHC constraints derived here are conservative, as they may be significantly improved through optimised analyses, exploiting features not accessible with the Run II dataset.